 What is a senior honors thesis?

 A senior honors thesis in Science, Technology and Society is a substantial independent research project completed over the course of a year, from January to December.
-A thesis is a scholarlyl essay (10,000-20,000 words or 40-80 pages, not including bibliography) about a topic in STS.
+A thesis is a scholarly essay (10,000-20,000 words or 40-80 pages, not including bibliography) on a question of your choosing that engages the interdisciplinary field of STS.

 What is the honors process in STS?